 Many of us have been there – hunched over a teeny laptop at 9pm, clutter all around, while trying to fit in some work between the kids’ bedtime and when you eventually crawl gratefully into bed.
 There’s an gnawing feeling in the pit of your stomach.
 You subdue it with another McVities and a scrawl through your notifications.
 You consider a glass of red but that’ll be three nights running and you’re not that person.
-You get a familiar rush of feel-good and return to the vitally important email that has to be sent, now.
+You return to the vitally important email that has to be sent, now.
 Tonight.
 It’s gone.
 And exhale.

 An email notification pops-up.
 Damn you ultra-fast network, the laptop was almost shut.
 It’s a response from a colleague.
 She’s new and super-eager.
 You briefly consider leaving the email unread and going to bed.
 You should really tidy the kitchen.
 The dishwasher needs reloading and it would mean you wouldn’t need to rush in the morning.